Red alert for EU: How can Europe prevent a major gas crunch?

 Amid the world besieged by a global energy crisis, the International Energy Agency (IEA) believes that Europe is at the epicentre of the energy market turmoil, thus, coordinated actions across the EU are essential to prevent a major gas crunch, says the IEA boss, who outlines five measures to deal with this crisis.

-Dr Fatih Birol, the head of the International Energy Agency, stated on Monday, 18 July 2022, that Russia’s latest moves to squeeze natural gas flows – after many months of warning signs – are a “red alert” for the EU.
+Dr Fatih Birol, the head of the International Energy Agency, stated on Monday, 18 July 2022, that Russia’s moves to squeeze natural gas flows – after many months of warning signs – were a “red alert” for the EU.
 Birol points out that the world is experiencing “the first truly global energy crisis in history,” and as the International Energy Agency has been warning for many months, the situation is especially perilous in Europe, which makes the IEA’s boss “particularly concerned about the months ahead.”

 The executive director of the International Energy Agency underlines that the gas crisis in Europe has been building for a while, and Russia’s role in it has been clear from the beginning.
 Five months before Russia’s invasion of Ukraine, in September 2021, the IEA pointed out that Russia was preventing a “significant” amount of gas from reaching Europe.
-This alarm was raised further in January, highlighting how Russia’s “large and unjustified reductions” in supplies to Europe were creating “artificial tightness in markets” and driving up prices at exactly the same time as tensions were rising over Ukraine.
+The alarm was raised further in January, highlighting how Russia’s “large and unjustified reductions” in supplies to Europe were creating “artificial tightness in markets” and driving up prices at exactly the same time as tensions were rising over Ukraine.

 Birol says that after “Russia invaded Ukraine on 24 February, nobody in Europe or elsewhere could be under any illusions about the risks around Russian energy supplies.”
 A week after the Ukraine crisis started, the IEA released its 10-Point Plan to reduce the European Union’s reliance on Russian natural gas, setting out the practical actions Europe could take.

-This stressed the need to maximise gas supplies from other sources; accelerate the deployment of solar and wind; make the most of existing low emissions energy sources, such as renewables and nuclear; ramp up energy efficiency measures in homes and businesses; and take steps to save energy by turning down the thermostat.
+This stressed the need to maximise gas supplies from other sources; accelerate the deployment of solar and wind; make the most of existing low-emission energy sources, such as renewables and nuclear; ramp up energy efficiency measures in homes and businesses; and take steps to save energy by turning down the thermostat.

 Furthermore, the IEA’s executive director confirms that “some progress” has been seen on this, particularly in terms of diversifying gas supplies but, in his opinion, this is not enough, especially on the demand side, to prevent Europe from finding itself in an “incredibly precarious” situation today.
 Therefore, Birol claims that Russia’s latest moves to squeeze natural gas flows to Europe even further, combined with other recent supply disruptions, are “a red alert” for the European Union.